 I also love Disney parks (coincidentally, they have the best ones in Japan!), thrift store shopping, tinkering with Polaroid cameras and donating all my money to Starbucks – even though I don’t drink coffee at all.

-I’m not much into pigeonholing or identity politics, but if I have to describe myself: I’m pan (so I can fall in love with any sex/gender), polyamorous, and I don’t identify very much with my female gender, but even less so with the non-binary label or newfangled pronouns.
+I’m not much into pigeonholing or identity politics, but if I have to describe myself: I’m pan (so I can fall in love with any sex/gender), polyamorous, and I don’t identify very much with my femaleness, but even less so with the non-binary label or newfangled pronouns.
 You can read more about that here.
-Riemer has been my primary partner for about seven years.
+Riemer has been my partner for about seven years.
 He does not live in Japan, but in Rotterdam.
 I was born in 1984, which makes me 38 years old.
 (But if you’re reading this later and I forgot to update this page, which is likely, you’ll have to do the math yourself).